LibrariesWest/reporting-solution/README.md

 This project is designed to pull in data from our Symphony Library Management system, as well as other open data sources, such as Ordnance Survey boundary lines, ONS deprivation statistics, and more.

 Due to the nature of these additional sources, this solution is tailored to English public library reporting requirements.
-However, many aspects of it could be applicable to other libraries as well.
+However, many aspects of it could be applicable to other library services as well.

 ## What does it do?